 You will hear a reminder beeper if you leave the key in the ignition switch in the LOCK (0) or the ACCESSORY (I) position and open the driver's door.
 Remove the key to turn off the beeper.

-If your vehicle has an automatic transmission, the shift lever must be in Park before you can remove the key from the ignition switch.
+The shift lever must be in Park before you can remove the key from the ignition switch.